Disillusioned with Your Partner?

-It's easy to become disillusioned with a relationship with the butterflies go away and routine settles in.
-However, this disillusionment can be a turning point in your relationship because it can help you define whether or not it's worth fighting for.
+It's easy to become disillusioned with a relationship, when the butterflies go away and routine settles in.
+However, this disillusionment can be a turning point in your relationship, and help you find out if it's worth fighting for.

 You rolled over in bed, looked at your partner, and had doubts about whether he or she is the right person for you.
 It’s possible that disillusionment has made its way into your relationship.

 It’s normal to feel like you’re getting “annoyed” or disillusioned when you’ve been spending all your time with a person who you considered to be your “better half” until a few days ago.
 Don’t worry.
 This just means that idealization is cast aside to make way for reality.

 During those first few months or even years of a relationship, your partner seems perfect.
 They have almost no flaws and everything is so wonderful…but this changes.

 Before you make a hasty decision, take a moment to reflect.
 It’s your perception that has changed, not the course of things.
 Your relationship is the same as it was just a few months and years ago.
 It’s just that now the way you look at it is different.

 You might also like: Who is the right partner for me?